bcube90/xyz_books/README.md

 ### Notes

-The application is configured to with React and Rails.
-Frontend is hosted by Rails in this setup with different port constraints.
-Adding the `lvh.me` and `api.lvh.me` is needed so routes can properly distinguish request.
-ImageMagick is needed also since I used ActiveStorage for books with image.
+The application is configured with React and Rails.
+Frontend is hosted by Rails in this setup with different subdomain constraints.
+Adding the `lvh.me` and `api.lvh.me` is needed so routes can properly distinguish requests.
+ImageMagick is needed also since I used ActiveStorage for seeding books with image.

 To display all the books ISBN_13's and Converted ISBN_10's:
 - run `Book.all.map {|b| [b.isbn_13, b.to_isbn_10]}` in the console.